ansoniikun/background-generator/README.md

 # background-generator

-instructions:
+Instructions:

-click the link under the about sectioin to view the App
+Click the link under the About sectioin to view the App